princenyeche/Automating-Jira-Shell/README.md

 4. you will require your **emailAddress** and **API-TOKEN** to authenticate your user. get one from https://id.atlassian.com

-### Create a CSV file or Download the list from admin.atlassian.com
+## Create a CSV file or Download the list from admin.atlassian.com

+### Create User Import
+There are two files that needs to be supplied.
+1. The User file
+2. The Membership file

-The file should include the accountID, emailAddress in the below format.
+The `User` file should include the accountID, emailAddress in the below format.

 >| id  | name  | email  | active  |date   | LastLogin |
 >|---|---|---|---|---|---|